-The symptoms are not due to alcohol or other drug abuse and they last longer than a day, but less than a month.
+The symptoms are not due to alcohol or other drug use, and they last longer than a day, but less than a month.

 A psychiatric evaluation can confirm the diagnosis.
 A physical exam and laboratory testing can rule out medical illness as the cause of the symptoms.

 By definition, psychotic symptoms go away on their own in less than 1 month.
-In some cases, however, brief reactive psychosis can be the beginning of a more chronic psychotic condition, such as
+In some cases, brief psychotic disorder can be the beginning of a more chronic psychotic condition, such as

 or .
 Antipsychotic drugs can help decrease or stop the psychotic symptoms.